 1 (7) To adjudicate a person in contempt and to order him or her fined or to order him or 2 her imprisoned for not more than seventy-two (72) hours, for failure to comply with a pending 3 order to provide payment or to perform any other act; provided, however, that no such 4 imprisonment shall occurr prior to review by a judge of the court.
 5 (8) To issue a capias and/or body attachment for the failure of a party or witness to appear after having been properly served or given notice by the court and, should the court not be 6 7 in session, the person apprehended may be detained at the adult correctional institutions, if an 8 adult, or at the Rhode Island training school for youth, if a child, until the next session of the 9 court; 10 (9) To issue writs of habeas corpus to bring before him or her or a judge of the court any 11 person in jail or in prison to be examined as a witness in a suit or proceeding, civil or criminal, 12 pending before the court, or whose presence is necessary as a party or otherwise necessary so that 13 the ends of justice may be attained, and for no other purpose; and 14 (10) To issue warrants of arrest and search warrants to the same extent as an associate 15 judge of the court.
 16 (c) Except as otherwise indicated, a party aggrieved by an order entered by the district 17 court clerk/magistrate shall be entitled to a review of the order, whether by appeal or otherwise, 18 by a judge of the court.
 The court shall, by rules of procedure, establish procedures for review of 19 contempt and adjudications of the clerk/magistrate.
 20 (d) The district court clerk/magistrate shall: 21 (1) Be governed by the commission on judicial tenure and discipline, pursuant to chapter 22 16 of this title, in the same manner as justices and judges; 23 (2) Be subject to all provisions of the canons of judicial ethics; 24 (3) Be subject to all criminal laws relative to judges by virtue of §§ 11-7-1 and 11-7-2.
 25 (4) Receive any salary that may be established by the state court administrator pursuant 26 to § 8-15-4.
-The provisions of this section shall be afforded liberal construction. (e) Any district court clerk/magistrate who has been engaged for a period of twenty (20) 27 28 years and has reached the age of sixty (60) years, may upon retirement, at his or her own request 29 and at the direction of the chief justice of the supreme court, subject to the retiree's physical and 30 mental competence, be assigned to perform such services as a magistrate of the district court as 31 the chief judge of the district court shall prescribe.
-When so assigned and performing such 32 service, the district court clerk/magistrate shall have all the powers and authority of a magistrate of the district court but otherwise shall have no powers and nor be authorized to perform any judicial duties.
-Such a retired district court clerk/magistrate shall not be counted in the number of magistrates provided by law for the district court.
+The provisions of this section shall be afforded liberal construction.
+27 (e) Any district court clerk/magistrate who has been engaged for a period of twenty (20) 28 years and has reached the age of sixty (60) years, may upon retirement, at their own request and 29 at the direction of the chief justice of the supreme court, subject to the retiree's physical and 30 mental competence, be assigned to perform such services as a magistrate of the district court as 31 the chief judge of the district court shall prescribe.
+When so assigned, and while performing such 32 service, the district court clerk/magistrate shall have all the powers and authority of a magistrate 33 of the district court, but at all other times shall not have the powers and authority of a magistrate of the district court.
+A retired district court clerk/magistrate acting under the authority of this

-2 SECTION 2.
-Section 36-10-36 of the General Laws in Chapter 36-10 entitled 3 "Retirement System-Contributions and Benefits" is hereby amended to read as follows:
+SECTION 2.
+Section 36-10-36 of the General Laws in Chapter 36-10 entitled "Retirement System-Contributions and Benefits" is hereby amended to read as follows: